Fadillah272/warehouse/README.md

 | GET    | `/variants/deleted`                      | Get all soft-deleted variants       |

 ### Stock
+Read and adjust the current stock level of any variant directly — useful for restocking, correcting counts, or spotting variants that are running low.
+Every adjustment here is logged as a `StockMovement` for audit purposes (see the ERD above).

 | Method | Endpoint             | Description                              |
 |--------|-----------------------|--------------------------------------------|
 | GET    | `/stocks`             | Get current stock for all active variants   |